JocysCom/UMQF/MORA/analysis/enders-game/entities/ender-wiggin-actions.md

 ### 2 Bugger Workers - death

+Context: The destruction of the homeworld and the queens resulted in the immediate death of all bugger workers and drones.

 - ΔOS = -1.00
 - VSA = 0.10 (Low individual sentience, dependent on Queen)
 - Tc = 1.00